-Amazon Seller Fulfilled Prime
+Amazon Seller Fulfilled Prime 101

-The objective of the Amazon Seller Fulfilled Prime program is to provide “Prime” shipping privileges to Amazon sellers that have established their ability to ship merchant-fulfilled orders and meet Amazon’s high performance levels (through FBA).
+The objective of the Amazon Seller Fulfilled Prime program is to provide “Prime” shipping privileges to Amazon sellers that have established their ability to ship merchant-fulfilled orders and meet Amazon’s high-performance levels (through FBA).

+Sellers accepted by the program will be permitted to tag products with the coveted Prime eligible label and ship directly from their own fulfillment centers.
 If they meet the program requirements (which we will outline below), they will also be notified via email and receive a webinar invitation to Seller Fulfilled Prime.

 If a seller does not qualify, they will be notified via email along with guidance on how to make improvements so they can try to reapply for Seller Fulfilled Prime at a later date.